-The authors are grateful to Mr. Joseph Blake Smith, Colorado Liaison Officer of the U.S. Bureau of Mines, Denver, for many helpful suggestions and review of the manuscript.
+The authors are grateful to Joseph Blake Smith, Colorado Liaison Officer of the U.S. Bureau of Mines, Denver, for many helpful suggestions and review of the original manuscript.

-Special thanks are due Mr. William G. Park, U. S. Bureau of Mines, Denver, for providing data bank information on coal analyses which were otherwise unavailable.
+Special thanks are due William G. Park, U.S. Bureau of Mines, Washington D.C., for providing data bank information on coal analyses which were otherwise unavailable.